-Libcloud was originally developed and open-source in 2009 by folks at Cloudkick.
+Libcloud was originally developed and open-sourced in 2009 by folks at Cloudkick.
 It was developed to solve a problem of talking to multiple different cloud provider APIs.

-Later that year, the project joined Apache Incubator and in May of 2011, the project graduated from the incubator to a top level project.
+Later that year, the project joined Apache Incubator.
+In May of 2011, the project graduated from the incubator to a top level project.

 For a full timeline of the events and other important dates, please see the "Important Milestones and Dates" section bellow.

 Libcloud supports the following Python version:

 - Python 3.5